UniversalDependencies/UD_English-GUM/README.md

 ## Cxn

-GUM uses the MISC field `Cxn` annotation to distinguish some complex constructions in a Construction Grammar (CxG) framework developped by collaborators from [Dagstuhl Seminar 23191](https://www.dagstuhl.de/en/seminars/seminar-calendar/seminar-details/23191) for the integration of CxG analyses into UD trees.
+GUM uses the MISC field `Cxn` annotation to distinguish some complex constructions in a Construction Grammar (CxG) framework developed by collaborators from [Dagstuhl Seminar 23191](https://www.dagstuhl.de/en/seminars/seminar-calendar/seminar-details/23191) for the integration of CxG analyses into UD trees.
 Construction labels are always attached to the highest token belonging to the necessary or defining elements of the construction, and carry hierarchical designations, such as a prefix `Cxn=Condition` for all conditional constructions, but a more specific `Cxn=Condition-Reduced` for reduced conditionals (the type seen in "if possible").
 Currently covered constructions are listed in the [GUM wiki](https://wiki.gucorpling.org/gum/cxn).

 ## Entity